 With a selected ASIO device, you can choose the option "Play Audio Files in Parallel with Playlist Entries".
 This automatically plays the "according" audio file with the video in a Playlist.
 The audio file does not need to be part of the project, but it has to be named in the same way as the video file and needs to be located in the same folder.
-If you like to play the files on another ASIO channel than 1, change the "Default Output Channel Number" to a channel listed under "Show Channel Details".
+If you would like to play the files on another ASIO channel than 1, change the "Default Output Channel Number" to a channel listed under "Show Channel Details".
 Note that always two channels are used as the audio output is a stereo signal.
 Hence, if the default channel is set to 1, channel 2 is automatically used also.

 This feature is of interest if the computer has no dedicated ASIO sound card or driver installed but offers a Windows audio device.
 It is checked per default as long as no other audio card is chosen.
 In that case you can route all audio signal (originating from Video Layers and Audio Tracks) to the audio device that is setup as the standard audio device in the Sound card settings of Windows.
 Please also check the sample rate (e.g. 48 or 96kHz) and bit depth (16bit) there, mostly available in the advanced properties tab.
 That way, you can "preview" all audio with the Windows audio device e.g. for pre-programming purposes.